sindastra/Bukkit-GeoIPTools/README.md

 - Permissions support.
 - No more tracking or statistics uploading!

+#### MaxMind Info
 MaxMind reserves the right to limit the number of downloads made within a limited period of time.

 The MaxMind GeoLite Legacy databases are being discontinued by January 2, 2019.
 More information can be found here: https://support.maxmind.com/geolite-legacy-discontinuation-notice/

+This project needs to be updated before 2nd of January 2019 to continue working.

 This project is not affiliated with MaxMind in any way; I simply use the MaxMind library.

-This project needs to be updated before 2nd of January 2019 to continue working.